gameduell/duell/README.md

 ### Requirements

 #### haxe
-To install the Duell Tool, make sure that you have the the current [haxe](http://haxe.org/) version installed. [http://haxe.org/download/](http://haxe.org/download/) It comes along with 'haxelib', a library manager which is needed to install the tool.
+To install the Duell Tool, make sure that you have the the current [haxe](http://haxe.org/) version installed ([http://haxe.org/download/](http://haxe.org/download/)).
+It comes along with 'haxelib', a library manager which is needed to install the tool.

 #### Python
 From version 4 the duell tool requires Python 3 to be installed.
 If the tool can't find it, make sure you have defined DUELL_PYTHON to a python 3 executable.